 OBJECT OF DISCOURSE

-The concept of a discourse object (« discursive object »; French “objet de discours”) was introduced by Jean-Blaise Grize, in connection with the schematization process.
-An object of discourse is an entity, a situation … focused upon in a given discourse, and, as such, is permanently re-designed throughout the discourse or the interaction.
+Jean-Blaise Grize introduced the concept of a discourse object (« discursive object »; French objet de discours) in connection with the schematization process.
+An object of discourse is an entity or situation that is the focus of a given discourse and is constantly redesigned throughout the discourse or interaction.

 1. Cluster of a word

-At the linguistic level, the cluster of an object [“faisceau d’objet”] is studied on the basis of the term that designates this object.
+At the linguistic level, the cluster of an object [“faisceau d’objet”] is studied based on the term that designates this object.
 It is defined as:

-[The] set of aspects normally attached to the object.
-Its elements are of three kinds: properties, relations and patterns of action.
-So the cluster of “rose” brings together properties like ‘to be red’ […], relationships like […] ‘to be more beautiful than’, action patterns like ‘to fade’.”
-(Grize 1990, p.
-78-79)
+The set of aspects normally associated with the object.
+Its elements are of three kinds: properties, relations, and patterns of action.
+Thus, the cluster of « rose » includes properties such as « to be red, » relationships such as « to be more beautiful than, » and action patterns such as « to fade » (Grize 1990, p.
+78-79).
+(Grize, 1990, pp. 78–79).

-The cluster attracted by an object is defined at the notional level and does not coincide either with linguistic categories such as those used in semantic analysis (id., p.
-79), with lexicographical elements used in dictionaries, with elements psychologically associated with the object, or with ontological features claiming to grasp the being of the object, S. Categorization.
-The cluster of a word results from an aggregation of discourses using that word (id., p.
-78), see orientation; words as Arguments; Inference; polyphony.
-This concept can be compared with the stereotypes associated with a word, or, better, to the set of its preferred linguistic collocations, as established in corpus linguistics.
+The cluster attracted by an object is defined at the notional level.
+It does not coincide either with linguistic categories such as those used in semantic analysis (id., p.
+79), with lexicographical elements used in dictionaries, with elements associated with the object psychologically, or with ontological features claiming to grasp the being of the object, see categorization.
+A word’s cluster results from an aggregation of discourses using that word (id., p.
+78), see orientation; words as arguments; inference; polyphony.
+This concept can be compared to the stereotypes associated with a word, or, better, to the set of its preferred linguistic collocations, as established in corpus linguistics.

 2. The cluster of a discourse object

-At the discourse level, the elements that make up the cluster attached to a specific object of discourse are not known a priori, but are constructed empirically, on the basis of the study of the actual discourse under analysis.
-A specific object of discourse is developed through the progressive aggregation of the contextual properties attributed to it in that discourse, the entities with which it is associated with, the events in which it participates, and so on.
+At the discourse level, the elements that make up the cluster attached to a specific object of discourse are not known a priori, but are constructed empirically, on the basis of the study of the actual discourse, or corpus, being analyzed.
+A specific object of discourse develops through the progressive aggregation of contextual properties attributed to it in that discourse, the entities associated with it, the events it participates in.

-The study of discourse objects focuses on their plasticity, as they are progressively produced and transformed in discourse: their mode of introduction, the evolution of the contexts to which they are attached.
-It overlaps with the grammatical study of designation paradigms (Mortureux 1993); a designation paradigm is the set of words and expressions that form the anaphoric chain associated with an evolving discourse object.
-It is part of the study of textual cohesion and coherence, and overlaps with basic rhetorical observations about shifts of meaning.
+The study of discourse objects focuses on their plasticity, as they are progressively produced and transformed in discourse, including their mode of introduction, and the evolution of the contexts to which they are attached.
+This study overlaps with the grammatical study of designation paradigms (Mortureux 1993).
+A designation paradigm is the set of words and expressions forming the anaphoric chain associated with an evolving discourse object.
+This study is part of the analysis of textual cohesion and coherence, and overlaps with basic rhetorical observations about shifts in meaning.

-Objects of discourse can be contrasted with “logical objects”.
-Classical logic refers to stable objects; according to the principle of identity every occurrence of the sign (signifier) “a” is strictly equivalent to another one.
+Discourse objects can be contrasted with “logical objects.”
+Classical logic refers to stable objects.
+According to the principle of identity every occurrence of the sign (signifier) “a” is strictly equivalent to another.
 Consequently, any variation in the scope of the reference of “a” introduced in the development of discourse are considered fallacious, see fallacy; ambiguity.

 3. Objects of discourse in argumentative situations

-A discourse may concern a large number of objects, and to study the development of each one may prove impracticable; limits must be set.
-As far as argumentation studies are concerned, they must focus on the most relevant objects, on conflicting central and peripheral objects, and primarily on those mentioned in the formulation of the argumentative question.
+A discourse may concern a large number of objects, and studying the development of each one may be impractical; therefore, limits must be set.
+As far as argumentation studies are concerned, they must focus on the most relevant objects, that is, on conflicting central and peripheral objects, and primarily on those mentioned in the formulation of the argumentative question.
 Just as peaceful, uncontroversial, assertions are taken to be true, uncontroversial objects are taken to be real and stable in their reference.

 Controversial objects are associated with controversial claims.
 Observing their discursive development, and correlatively establishing their contrastive characterization is a simple and practical method for revealing their precise argumentative relevance.

-The following data, taken from a discussion between students, concern the conditions that a person must fulfill in order to obtain French citizenship; the key question “Who?
+The following data, taken from a discussion between students, concern the conditions that a person must fulfill in order to obtain French citizenship.
+The key question “Who?
 Who can obtain French citizenship?” immediately structures the debate, see invention.
-The two antagonistic positions taken by the participants are clearly reflected in the two systems, of designations they use to construct this “who?”
+The two antagonistic positions taken by the participants are clearly reflected in the two systems, of designations they use to answer the question “who?”

-— All the students agree that there is an unproblematic group, who should have an automatic right to French citizenship, namely, “the persecuted”.
+— All the students agree that there is an unproblematic group, that should have an automatic right to French citizenship, namely, “the persecuted”.

 — One group of students supports the claim that “the process of acquiring citizenship should be facilitated”.
-Immigrants are constructed as people who have a right to French citizenship; this group is further specified as:
+Immigrants are constructed as people who have a right to French citizenship.
+These individuals are referred to as:

-Workers; people who came to work in times of prosperity
+Workers; people who came to work during prosperous times.

 Their children – born in France – born in another country

-— Another group of students supports the claim that “the process of obtaining citizenship should be tightened”.
-In this set of aligned (cooriented) discourses, immigrants are constructed as people who do not have the right to French citizenship, and these individuals are referred to as:
+— Another group of students supports the claim that “the process of obtaining citizenship should be tightened.”
+In this set of aligned (cooriented) discourses, immigrants are portrayed as people who do not have the right to French citizenship.
+These individuals are referred to as:

 Undocumented immigrants